bythandi/daily-grace-affirmations/README.md

 v1.1	Refined categories & UI polish	Oct 2025
 v1.2	Added reflections + PDF export	Nov 2025
 v4.0	✉️ Email delivery live · Resend integration stable	Nov 2025
+v3.8	🌿 Stable rollback — Grace Wheels II “The Paper Bloom”	Nov 2025
-📖 Upcoming · The Daily Grace Journal
+📖 Upcoming — The Daily Grace Journal

 A Goodnotes-style digital planner designed to house all your emailed PDFs and reflections — transforming Daily Grace into a living gratitude and growth archive.
 Users will be able to: